siddharth-paneri/FlickerImageGallery/README.md

 2. Able to zoom in the photo
 3. Able to see all photos posted by an author
 4. Allow the flicker tags clickable searchble over api.
+5. Update tag based searching locally, for all comma seaperated values, currently it searches complete string as a whole
+6. Make image caching robust (so in case of memory warnings we can clear out cache).
+7. Be able to use Swift’s Codable protocol to parse data automatically (its manual right now).